 What is parametric insurance?

-Anything can be used as a trigger if it is objective and independent of the insurance company and the customer.
+Anything can be used as a parametric trigger if it is objective and independent of the insurance company and the policy holder.
 Windspeed, water height, hours of sunshine, and flight delays are all currently protected by parametric insurance.

 Is parametric insurance going to replace normal insurance?

-We see parametric insurance as complimentary not as an alternative.
+We see parametric insurance as complimentary service to traditional indemnified insurance, not as an alternative.
 Traditional insurance is perfect for covering uncertain losses when the insurer can take time to calculate those losses.
 Parametric insurance is good for filling in the gaps and helping with short term losses.

 What is Predictive Parametric Insurance?

 Predictive Parametirc Insurance takes the concept of Parametric insurance once step further.
 Instead of paying out when a trigger is met, Exante can pay out when the forecast of a trigger reaches a certain liklihood.

 For example, instead of waiting for flood water to reach 6m above datum, and paying out to cover damages, Exante could see the rainfall or storm surge forecast expects flooding to reach 6m, and pay out days before any damage occurs.